-Last week’s economic reports included readings on construction spending and reports on the national unemployment rate and job growth.
-Weekly reporting on mortgage rates and jobless claims were also published.
+Last week’s economic reporting included readings on construction spending and public and private-sector employment data.
+Weekly reports on mortgage rates and jobless claims were also released.

 When applying for a new mortgage or after closing, many will have the option to choose between a single monthly mortgage payment or smaller bi-weekly payments.
 There are benefits and drawbacks associated with both options, and some personal financial considerations may need to be reviewed in order to make a decision that is best for the individual.